Azure/iotedge-eflow/samples/serial/README.md

 Use hub4com from the [com0com project](https://sourceforge.net/projects/com0com/files/hub4com/2.1.0.0/) on the server-side.
 We setup hub4com to associate the network port with the physical serial port, hub4com listens to the assigned port, establishes a connection to the client, and relays data from network port to physical port.

-Here is an example EFLOW configuration
+Here is an example EFLOW configuration:

 - Host ip = **172.18.246.137**
 - Host tcp port = **5002**